distribits/distribits-2024-website/content/about.md

 Notifications for registration acceptance have been sent out (November 1st).
 Thank you for shaping an exciting event with your contribution!

 However, if you missed the registration deadline, don't worry!
-It is now possible to [submit a late registration](https://cryptpad.fr/form/#/2/form/view/jnreOeG+ja0DXCESlqkgf6WRqz7vhMmxzROMyJL+q5g/) for the conference, and add yourself to the hackathon waiting list.
+It is possible to [submit a late registration](https://cryptpad.fr/form/#/2/form/view/jnreOeG+ja0DXCESlqkgf6WRqz7vhMmxzROMyJL+q5g/) for the conference, and add yourself to the hackathon waiting list.
 We plan to accept conference registrations until we reach the venue capacity.